-- Either: - All switches and disconnectors connected to the line segment are open. - ▶ Or: - Switches and disconnectors connected to the line segment are closed but only connect to one additional segment that is also not under load.
+- Either: - All switches and disconnectors connected to the line segment are open. - Switches and disconnectors connected to the line segment are closed but only connect to a further segment that is also not under load.

 In addition, all of the following conditions must be met for the status of not under load: